 And, as you can probably tell, I have never had to actually deal with the repercussions of my own ignorance till now.

-Of recent, I have managed to create too many obligations for myself without actually establishing a sense of commitment to any of them, and this has predictably led me to a state of permanent frustration.
+I have managed to create too many obligations for myself without actually establishing a sense of commitment to any of them, and this has predictably led me to a state of permanent frustration.
 I take on activities that seem invigorating and carry the promise of fun, but I always forget to take into account my own pleasure-seeking habits.

 As you can guess, It’s all downhill from there.